KingdomFirst/Excavator/README.md

 A conversion tool to pull data into Rock from other church management systems.
 An auto-generated FellowshipOne model is provided (in-progress).

-Note: master branch contains fully-tested code; develop branch is beta/in-progress.

-Files you need:
+Files you need to start an import (Excavator\bin):
 - Excavator.exe
 - Excavator.exe.config (currently holds the Rock connection string)
 - Rock.dll (whichever the latest version is)
 - Excavator.F1.dll ( or whichever database component you're using to import)

+Note: master branch contains fully-tested code; develop branch is beta/in-progress.

 =========
 Other Databases:

 Additional models can be added by adding a new Class Library and extending the base ExcavatorComponent class.

 Your extension class must implement the TransformData function.

-Export the compiled class (dll) to the Extensions folder and the app will display the new model on the initial screen.
+Export the compiled class (.dll) to the Extensions folder and the app will display the new model on the initial screen.

 =========
 Fellowship One Conversion Progress: